-Learn how to setup and tune a PID loop in a GS4 Variable Frequency Drive (VFD).
+Learn how to setup and tune a PID controller loop in a GS4 Variable Frequency Drive (VFD).
 Video series VFD PID Demo: Part 1: VFD PID Setup and System Test; Part 2: Sensor signal filtering and Trial and Error tuning; Part 3: System Linearization and Formula method for tuning; Part 4: Loose ends

 where we back up and cover things we glossed over in the previous three videos.